 Or we can place stoploss bit lower at end point of wave 2 (start of wave 3) in case it is just inner wave (i of 3) completed at top because inner wave (ii of 3) can never break below (i of 3).

-So in both the cases, we will be either in small profit or cost-to-cost even if our stoploss for longs triggers.
+So in both the cases, we will be either in small profit or exit in cost-to-cost even if our stoploss for longs triggers.
 Means, we will be safe against odds and will be in great rewards if our expectation goes right.

 Look at (Image 4) for visual explanation.